taka5566/taka5566github.io/README.md

 - Filters: Use the checkboxes and range sliders to apply various filters to the canvas, such as blur, invert, grayscale, opacity, and brightness.
 - Reset all: Click this button to reset all filters and settings to their default values.

-Please note that this application requires the following dependencies:
+Please note that this application requires the following dependencies (scripts/CDN):

 - Bootstrap CSS: Used for styling the application.
 - Bootstrap Icons: Used for displaying icons.
 - jQuery: Used for handling events and interactions on the canvas.

-To use this canvas application, include the necessary dependencies and the `canvas-common.js` script in your HTML file.
+If any issues please contact developers.